 Lending your skills as a volunteer isn’t all you’ll be doing to help Street Child…

 As a not-for-profit we depend on volunteers’ time and fundraising to ensure that our partners and programmes receive the funds they need to keep running.
-Therefore, we ask all our volunteers to fundraise a minimum of £1,000 towards our work to help even more vulnerable children go to school.
+Therefore, we ask all our volunteers aim to raise £1,000 towards our work to help even more vulnerable children go to school.
 This is the first thing you will do for Street Child on your placement, and so we will guide through it every step of the way.

 80p of every £1 that is raised is spent directly on our international projects!

 You will be helping Street Child in our mission to bring better education to even more children.
 These funds are vital to ensure that Street Child can keep doing what it does best, and so ensuring that the work you achieve in-country can have a long term impact.

 Our aim is to make every penny stretch as far as it can, and so we promise to effectively spend your fundraising where it is needed most and where it will have the greatest impact.

 Here are a few things that your fundraising campaign will be supporting: